-The relationship between the national and reference standards was first evaluated with a generalised least-square regression fit, using the software OzonE.
-This software, which is documented in a publication [7], is an extension of the previously used software B\Least recommended by the ISO standard 6143:2001 [8].
+The relationship between both standards was first evaluated with a generalised least-square regression fit, using the software OzonE.
+This software, which is documented in a publication [6], is an extension of the previously used software B_Least recommended by the ISO standard 6143:2001 [7].
 It includes the possibility to take into account correlations between measurements performed with the same instrument at different ozone amount-of-substance fractions.
 It also facilitates the use of a transfer standard, by handling of unavoidable correlations, which arise since this instrument needs to be calibrated by the reference standard.